PluginMania/RenderOverrideForMaya/docs_reST/source/index.rst

 .. note::
    English translation is based on automatic translation.
-   If you find any sentences that are difficult to understand, please contact `Issues`_ .
+   If you find any sentences that are difficult to understand, please contact ":ref:`bugReport_en`".

 ++++